ubc/profile-cct/readme.txt

 You can specify multiple taxonomies to filter by, by default then only profiles that meet ALL the specified criteria will be displayed.
 Alternatively you can also add query="or" to the shortcode to show profiles meeting at least one of the criterias.

+Filtering by letter:
+[profilelist letter="a"] returns all profiles where last name starts with letter 'a'.

 Ordering results:
 [profilelist orderby = orderfield] where 'orderfield' is either first_name, last_name, or date.
 By default it will use the manual ordering specified on the Profiles->Order Profiles page